eeditiones/jinks/profiles/toolbar-toggles/doc/README.md

 # Features for toggles in the toolbar

-This feature includes a toggle section, to control some aspects of the presentation of the edition text, such as:
+This feature includes a toggle section to control some aspects of the presentation of the edition text, such as:

-* source or edited text (e.g. text from the source vs expanded or normalized by the editor)
+* source or edited text (e.g. faithful transcription of the source vs normalized by the editor)
-* display columns and lines of the source
+* optional display of the columns and lines of the source
 * interactive elements vs undisturbed reading view

 ## Requirements